-Many influential figures have come out strongly in favor of nuclear weapons elimination in recent years.
-In early 2007 when four previously staunch advocates of US nuclear deterrence, former Secretaries of State George Shultz and Henry Kissinger, former Secretary of Defense Bill Perry and former Senator Sam Nunn, published an article in the Wall Street Journal calling for the elimination of nuclear weapons.
-This was quickly endorsed in another Wall Street Journal article by former Soviet leader Mikhail Gorbachev.
-In June 2007, then-UK Foreign Secretary Margaret Beckett also strongly endorsed the goal of eliminating nuclear weapons.
-A second article from the US Statesmen in early 2008 appeared to withdraw partially from their earlier position, recommending the continued maintenance of a robust nuclear deterrent.
-A supportive oped in The Times of London, was carried soon after by former Conservative Foreign Secretaries Lord Douglas Hurd and Sir Malcom Rifkind (who was also UK Defence Secretary), independent former Foreign Secretary Lord David Owen, and former Labour Defence Secretary and NATO Secretary General Lord George Robertson.
+A second article from the US Statesmen in early 2008, also promoting the abolition of nuclear weapons, was followed shortly thereafter by a supportive op-ed in The Times of London, by the 'UK Four': former Conservative Foreign Secretaries Lord Douglas Hurd and Sir Malcom Rifkind (who was also UK Defence Secretary), independent former Foreign Secretary Lord David Owen, and former Labour Defence Secretary and NATO Secretary General Lord George Robertson.
 Subsequently, there have been a series of statements and initiatives from many other high-level current and former officials advocating the elimination of nuclear weapons.
 These have appeared in Norway, Germany, Australia, Italy and Poland.

 The ideas in these op-eds are not new; disarmament advocates have been promoting the ideas they contain for many years.
 Nonetheless they have been influential in both NWS and NNWS, for the fact that they were written by high-profile, formerly ardent advocates of nuclear weapons as security guarantors.
+This demonstrates a significant shift in thinking, toward recognition that nuclear weapons, rather than bolstering international stability, are a liability for international security and nonproliferation efforts.